Eco-Newsletter/Higher-Diploma-in-Software-Development/Testing/README.md

 # Software Testing
 ## Objective:
-develop a simple software using the TDD principals
+Develop a simple software using the TDD principals
 Contents:

 GradeCalculator.java - contains all the functionality